randy3k/AlignTab/README.md

 - Flexibility: Align with user defined regular expression
 - Efficiency: Smart line detection for alignment if no lines are selected
 - Multiple cursors support
+- It is not working on both ST 2 and 3.

 Usage
 ------------